hanna-tseran/hanna-tseran.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Researcher at RIKEN AIP, working on the High-Dimensional Causal Analysis Team (Team leader: Prof. Masaaki Imaizumi).
+I am a Postdoctoral Researcher at RIKEN Center for Advanced Intelligence Project (AIP), working on the High-Dimensional Causal Analysis Team (Team leader: Prof. Masaaki Imaizumi).
 Previously, I was a Project Researcher at the University of Tokyo in the Matsuo Lab and obtained a Ph.D. in computer science under the supervision of Prof. Guido Montúfar at Max Planck Institute for Mathematics in the Sciences (MPI MiS) in Leipzig, Germany.